 Improve your keywords for the Display Network

-Let's say you're a glass artist and you sell blown-glass vases.
-You'd recently had a really productive couple of weeks, and created a bunch of new, one-of-a-kind works, and posted them for sale on your website.
-You'd like to get as many people as you can to visit your site and check out your masterpieces.
+Let's say that you're a glass artist and you sell blown-glass vases.
+You'd recently had a really productive couple of weeks and created a load of new, one-of-a-kind works, and posted them for sale on your website.
+You'd like to get as many people as you can to visit your site and look at your masterpieces.

 Add more generic keywords

 Try adding more general keywords to your campaign if you'd like your ad to be eligible to appear on a large number of websites.
 If you own a retail store, you might want to choose a general keyword like "vases" instead of a more specific keyword like "hand blown glass vases".
-Learn how to add keywords.
+Learn how to add, edit or remove keywords.

 Add different keywords